soham-chitnis10/soham-chitnis10/README.md

 ### Hi there I'm Soham 👋

 #### I'm undergraduate student at BITS Pilani,Goa at Computer Science department.
-I am currently exploring Machine Learning, Deep learning, Computer Vision and Reinforcement Learning.
+I am intrested in Computer Vision and exploring it in Robotics.

 <!--
 **soham-chitnis10/soham-chitnis10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.